f1sty/yaus/README.md

 # Yaus
 ## Yet Another Url Shortener

 This app helps you to shorten URLs and manage this URLs under your own account.
-URLs are hased using non-cryptographic hash lib Murmur.
+URLs are hashed using non-cryptographic hash lib Murmur.
 Passwords stored using bcrypt.

 To start this app: